rwinslow/resolve/README.md

 ### Resolve

-* You have 6 Resolve, representing your determination to face adversity and pursue your goals.
+* You have 6 Resolve
+* Unspent Resolve represents your remaining determination, willpower, and composure.
 * Spent Resolve is called Doubt.
-The result of stress, fear, or inner conflict.
+It represents your accumulated stress, fear, and inner conflict.
-* When you push yourself beyond your limits, you mark Doubt to add dice.
+* You spend Resolve to push yourself to achieve your goals.
-  * You may mark 1 Doubt to add \+1d6 to a roll.
+  * Each 1 Resolve spent adds \+1d6 to your dice pool result.
-  * You may continue marking Doubt one at a time until you either:
+  * You may continue spending Resolve one at a time until you either:
     * Meet or beat the target number, or
     * Decide the cost isn’t worth it.
-  * When you would mark more Resolve than you have, you take Trauma (see below)
+  * When you would mark more Resolve than you have, you take a Trauma (see below).
-* Unmarked Resolve represents your remaining willpower and composure.
 * You relieve Doubt through Relief Arcs during downtime or brief respites.
 This represents rest, growth, and recovery.
 * The GM may call for a Resolve roll or a Doubt roll depending on the fiction.
   * Resolve roll \= Roll 1d6 for each unmarked Resolve